 Also, leave your instrument out so you will not only remember, but be compelled to pick it up.
 It could be as simple as working on a single chord, a scale, a riff or just strumming and working on timing.

 Music is a gift that is a constant companion for me and I will be a student for the rest of my life.
-There are always new things to learn, fundamentals that I can be better at, and more techniques and songs to learn.
+There are always new things to learn, fundamentals to be better at, and more techniques and songs to learn.
 It's what I love about music and also about life.
-I never get tired of seeing students of mine put things together and become musicians.
+I feel rewarded when I see students put things together and become musicians.

 Lessons with Adam Traum

 Lessons are $35 per half hour and and $65 per hour.
 Group rates vary.
 He is also available for workshops, camps and lessons on Skype or similar interfaces..
-Check out some of his instructional videos on Homespun Music Instruction for Mandolin and Guitar.
+Check out some of his instructional videos on Homespun Music Instruction for guitar, mandolin and ukulele.